The Future of Cannabis in Jersey

 The Building a Safer Society (BaSS) strategy concluded in 2019, having provided initiatives to minimise "the harm caused by crime, anti-social behaviour and substance misuse" in Jersey since the implementation of the original 2005 BaSS strategy – itself a continuation of the Substance Misuse Strategy: 1999 to 2004.

-The BaSS Community Safety and Substance Misuse Strategy for Jersey 2016-2019 introduced a move toward "strategic goals" and the ceased the publication of annual reports.
+The BaSS Community Safety and Substance Misuse Strategy for Jersey 2016-2019 introduced a move toward "strategic goals" and ceased the publication of annual reports.
 That same year, the Director of the Alcohol and Drug Service retired and the position has remained vacant ever since.

 "Mr Gafoor warned that if he is not replaced there will be a gap in providing expert advice to the States on drug strategy and policy."
 [2]